 Erzsébet Square – Christmas Market

-You will find a small holiday market along the Western side of Erzsébet tér.
+You will find another no too big holiday market along the Western side of Erzsébet tér.

 - Chimney cake (kürtős kalács),

 - Beigli and other local cakes, pastries, Christmas specialties,

 - Street food by Montenegro Gourmand (pljeskavica, cevap),

 - Mulled wine, tea and coffee our the main offer here.

 Besides food, you can buy fur hats, scarfs, postcards and other nick nacks here.

 TIP: A bit touristy, but it’s right in the centre.
 Walking along Fashion Street/Deák Street from the direction of Vörösmarty Square you’ll end up at Erzsébet tér.

 So you can visit 3 holiday fairs of Budapest at one go!